letsface/interview-nodejs/README.md

 * exception handling
 * usage of npm

-Create test and library based on the sample function query.

 ## TODO

-Create lib/loader.js with two exported methods:
+Create lib/loader.js with two exported functions:

 * load(): returns a promise to an array of processed queries
  * load file asynchronously load data from the data/queries.sql file